Unboxed-Software/solana-course/content/basic-solana-mobile.md

 # Overview

 Solana has gone mobile!
-You are now able to create native Solana mobile dApps using the Solana Mobile Stack (SMS).
-SMS consists of the [Mobile Wallet Adapter (MWA)](https://docs.solanamobile.com/getting-started/overview#mobile-wallet-adapter), [Seed Vault](https://docs.solanamobile.com/getting-started/overview#seed-vault) and the [Solana dApp Store](https://docs.solanamobile.com/getting-started/overview#solana-dapp-store).
-Today we will be focusing on the MWA because it allows us to use our React and Solana knowledge to jump right into Android mobile development!
-If you’re not familiar with React or Solana programming, please take a look at [our earlier lessons](https://www.soldev.app/course/intro-to-reading-data).
+For a long time, dApps were web-first rather than mobile-first.
+That started to change with the announcement of the Solana Mobile Stack (SMS) in 2022.
+This stack is designed to create dApps that provide a seamless mobile UX.
+It consists of the [Mobile Wallet Adapter (MWA)](https://docs.solanamobile.com/getting-started/overview#mobile-wallet-adapter), [Seed Vault](https://docs.solanamobile.com/getting-started/overview#seed-vault) and the [Solana dApp Store](https://docs.solanamobile.com/getting-started/overview#solana-dapp-store).

+Our mobile lessons primarily focus on the Mobile Wallet Adapter as it's the most broadly applicable part of the stack.
+The simplest way to get started is to use the Mobile Wallet Adapter and React Native to create a simple Android app.
+This lesson assumes you're familiar with React and Solana programming.
+If that's not necessarily the case, [start our course from the beginning](./intro-to-cryptography.md) and come back here when you feel ready!.

+## Solana Mobile Use Cases

 MWA is a huge innovation.
 The crypto mobile market is pure untapped potential, and now, everyone can walk around with the power of Solana in their pockets.
-If you need a little inspiration, here are some ideas of what this unlocks:
+Here are a few examples of what Solana mobile unlocks:

-**Mobile Banking and Trading (dFi)**
+**Mobile Banking and Trading (DeFi)**

-Most people do banking on the go, and there are already a lot of dFi apps out there.
-However, with SMS, you can now bank and trade with your own wallet, where you hold your own keys.
+DeFi apps aren't new, but they're often web-bound and don't have a great mobile experience.
+By comparison, most traditional banking right now happens on mobile.
+With SMS, you can now bank and trade with your own wallet, where you hold your own keys.

 **Mobile Gaming with Solana Micropayments**

-Mobile games are a cash cow, in fact 50% of the video game industry’s valuation is due to Mobile gaming with “micropayments”.
-However, these in-game purchases are not truly micropayments with minimum payments of $0.99.
-Not to mention the platform and payment processor fees.
-However, with Solana… Need an extra life?
+Traditional mobile games are a cash cow.
+50% of the video game industry’s valuation is due to Mobile gaming with "micropayments."
+However, due to payment facilitator fees, these in-game purchases usually have a minimum of $0.99.
+With Solana, it's possible to unlock true micropayments.
+Need an extra life?
 How about pay 0.0001 sol?

 **Mobile E-Commerce**

-SMS will allow a new wave of mobile e-commerce shoppers to pay directly from their favorite Solana wallet.
-I personally imagine a world where I can use my Solana with an Apple Pay experience.
+SMS can enable a new wave of mobile e-commerce shoppers to pay directly from their favorite Solana wallet.
+Imagine a world where you can use your Solana wallet as seamlessly as you can use Apply Pay.

 Mobile crypto is the future, and Solana knows this.
-So let’s dive in and learn how we can be apart of it.
+Let’s dive in and learn how we can be part of it.

 ## Web vs. Mobile

-Before we start talking about the actually creating a mobile dApp, let’s talk about how it differs from web and why.
-Simply, it comes down to how a wallet is connected and utilized.

-Generally, a Solana wallet is not complicated.
-At it’s core all it does is hold your private keys, and sign and send transactions.
-That’s it.
-To make this easier, developers have abstracted these functions into a standard.
-In the web, we call this the `Solana Wallet Adapter`, for mobile this is the `Mobile Wallet Adapter` (MWA).
+Solana wallet interaction differs slightly on mobile compared to web.
+The core wallet functionality is the same: the wallet holds your private keys and uses them to sign and send transactions.
+To avoid having different interfaces between wallets, developers abstracted that functionality into the Solana Wallet Adapter standard.
+This remains the standard on web.
+The mobile counterpart is the Mobile Wallet Adapter (MWA).

-However, these two differ.
-Web wallets are just browser extensions that give the `window` object in your webpage access to these functions.
-This is straight forward, since you’re working within one program: the browser.
-However, this gets more complicated when working with native mobile applications.
-Within a mobile OS, you can’t simply make wallet functions available.
-So, a standard was needed to allow any app, written in any language, to connect to a wallet.
-Thus the Mobile Wallet Adapter (MWA) was born.
-How does this interaction work?
-For now, it’s enough to know it uses websockets for the apps to talk.
-We’ll dive more into it in a later section and lesson.
+The differences between the two standards are due to the different construction of web vs mobile wallets.
+Web wallets are just browser extensions that inject wallet adapter functions into the `window` object of your webpage.
+This gives your site access to them.
+Mobile wallets, however, are native applications.
+There's no way to surface functions from one native application to another.
+The Mobile Wallet Adapter exists as a workaround to enable any app, written in any language, to connect to a native wallet app.

+We'll dig into the specifics of the Mobile Wallet Adapter in a later lesson, but it effectively opens a WebSocket between applications to facilitate communication.
+That way a separate app can provide the wallet app with the transaction to be signed and sent, and the wallet app can respond with appropriate status updates.

-## Starting a Solana dApp
+## Create a Solana mobile dApp

-### Operating Systems
+### Supported Operating Systems

-Now, let’s talk about operating systems.
-Right now Android is the only mobile OS that is currently supported by the Mobile Wallet Adapter (MWA).
-This is due to a technical limitation imposed by apple.
-MWA, uses a websockets to transact apps with wallets.
+At the time of writing, Android is the only mobile OS supported by the Mobile Wallet Adapter.

 On `Android`, a websocket connection is able to persist between apps, even when the wallet app is in the background.

-But on `iOS`, the lifetime of a connection between apps is purposefully limited by the operating system.
-Specifically, iOS will quickly suspend connections when an app is backgrounded, killing the MWA websocket connection.
+On `iOS`, the lifetime of a connection between apps is purposefully limited by the operating system.
+Specifically, iOS will quickly suspend connections when an app is pushed to the background.
+This kills the MWA websocket connection.
 This is an inherent design difference between iOS and Android (probably made to preserve battery, network usage, etc).

-However, this doesn’t mean that Solana dApps can’t run on IOS.
-You can still create a `Mobile Web App` which is just a regular Solana web app optimized for mobile using the `[wallet-adapter-react](https://github.com/solana-labs/wallet-adapter)` library, and having your users install a Safari Extension wallet like the [Glow Wallet](https://glow.app/).
+However, this doesn’t mean that Solana dApps can’t run on iOS at all.
+You can still create a Mobile Web App using the [standard wallet adapter](https://github.com/solana-labs/wallet-adapter)` library.
+Your users can then install a mobile-friendly wallet like the [Glow Wallet](https://glow.app/).

-So going forward, we will only be focusing on Android development, utilizing the MWA.
+This lesson will focus on developing Android apps with the MWA.

 ### Frameworks

-If you’re coming from web development and worried about having to learn a new language or framework, don’t be!
-React Native is supported out of the box.
-If you’re coming from other types of mobile development, you’re in luck too!
-Below are all of the frameworks with Solana support:
+Solana Mobile supports a number of different frameworks.
+Officially supported are React native and native Android, with community SDKs for Flutter, Unity, and Unreal Engine.

 **Solana SDKs:**